 Additionally, binary uses more memory than regular format, as we are all aware.
 A memory fault may therefore result from translating the sheet to binary.

-Solution: Save File in Normal Format
+Solution: Save the File in Normal Format

 Always maintain the .xlsx file extension when saving the document.
 See the steps below.